yoichiojima/anti-productivity/README.md

-this repository is against toxic productivity. please do not be productive here. the less sense, the more valueable the code is.
+this repository is against toxic productivity. please do not be productive here. the less impact the code has, the more valueable it is.